 WN #6: The Licensee has failed to comply with O.Reg 79/10, s.
-110. Requirements relating to restraining by a physical device s.
-110. (1) Every licensee of a long-term care home shall ensure that the following requirements are met with respect to the restraining of a resident by a physical device under section 31 or section 36 of the Act:

-1. Staff apply the physical device in accordance with any manufacturer's instructions.
+110. Requirements relating to restraining by a physical device Specifically failed to comply with the following:

+- s.
+110. (1) Every licensee of a long-term care home shall ensure that the following requirements are met with respect to the restraining of a resident by a physical device under section 31 or section 36 of the Act: - 1.
+Staff apply the physical device in accordance with any manufacturer's instructions.
 O. Reg.
 79/10, s.
-110 (1).

-2. The physical device is well maintained.
+110 (1). - s.
+110. (1) Every licensee of a long-term care home shall ensure that the following requirements are met with respect to the restraining of a resident by a physical device under section 31 or section 36 of the Act: - 2.
+The physical device is well maintained.
 O. Reg.
 79/10, s.
-110 (1).

-s.
-110. (2) Every licensee shall ensure that the following requirements are met where a resident is being restrained by a physical device under section 31 of the Act:

-3. That the resident is monitored while restrained at least every hour by a member of the registered nursing staff or by another member of staff as authorized by a member of the registered nursing staff for that purpose.
+110 (1). - s.
+110. (2) Every licensee shall ensure that the following requirements are met where a resident is being restrained by a physical device under section 31 of the Act: - 3.
+That the resident is monitored while restrained at least every hour by a member of the registered nursing staff or by another member of staff as authorized by a member of the registered nursing staff for that purpose.
 O. Reg.
 79/10, s.
 110 (2).

+Inspection Report under the Long-Term Care Homes Act, 2007 Ministère de la Santé et des Soins de longue durée

+Rapport d'inspection prévue le Loi de 2007 les foyers de soins de longue durée

-The licensee failed to ensure that the following requirements were met with respect to the restraining of a resident by physical device under section 31 or section 36 of the Act; Staff applied the physical device in accordance with any manufacturer's instructions.
+1. The licensee failed to ensure that the following requirements were met with respect to the restraining of a resident by physical device under section 31 or section 36 of the Act; 1.
+Staff applied the physical device in accordance with any manufacturer's instructions.

 Resident #027 was observed on a specific date in May 2017, in a mobility device in the upright position with a physical device in place.
 The physical device was fastened but loose.
 The resident's family member confirmed the resident was unable to release the physical device.
 The physical device was further observed over a period of several hours on three occasions in May 2017, fastened but loose to the breadth of five fingers between the physical device and the resident.
+The resident was assessed as high risk for falls.
+The resident had four falls in April 2017 as a result of leaning forward in their mobility device.